offgridsystems/PCB-Pack-Supervisor/README.md

 #### Two Versions Are Provided Rev A and Rev B
 - Rev A - Revision A (retired name of board is Supervisor LV Rev A)  is a fully tested board, put into  production on a 72VDC electric scooter named Fido, and a 150VDC VW bug conversion.
-- Rev B - Revision B are design files that make improvements on the A version, and change the board name to Pack Supervisor 97x127mm Rev B,  but the board has neither not been built nor tested in the real world.
+- Rev B - Revision B are design files that make improvements on the A version, and change the board name to Pack Supervisor 97x127mm Rev B, but *Rev B has neither not been built nor tested in the real world*.
 Note that most of the changes are minor and are simple tweaks to improve performance or reliability.

 ![Pack Supervisor Features](Images/Pack_Supervisor_Features.png)